 Associations, networks and affiliations

 I received my training with Sustainable Faith‘s School of Spiritual Direction.
 Sustainable Faith have many schools around the world — my training was in Amsterdam.
-I continue to engage in supervision with that cohort.
-I am involved with the team facilitating the formation of new spiritual directors within the UK and Ireland (resulting in a good number of directors now serving within Vineyard Churches UK&I).
-I also connect with spiritual directors in the local diocese, and benefit from their on going support days.
-[More details on my formational training here.]
+I continue to engage in supervision and training through that network.

 For two decades, I have served and led within various teams and small groups in the life of Trent Vineyard, Nottingham.
-This has included roles with compassion and poverty alleviation, creative expressions of prayer and worship, teaching, spiritual formation, meditation, prayer, pastoral care, and hospitality.
+This has included roles with compassion and poverty alleviation, creative expressions of prayer and worship, teaching, spiritual formation, meditation, devotional writting, pastoral care, and hospitality.

-Before and above all these connections, relationships and affiliations, I seek to live simply as a faithful follower of Jesus — attentive to the Spirit — open to the Presence of God.
+Before, above and within all these connections, relationships and affiliations, I seek to live simply as a faithful follower of Jesus — attentive to the Spirit — open to the Presence of God.